 This Indicator Helps Spot Major Market Moves Before They Happen

 The Relative Strength Index (RSI) is among the most popular technical indicators.
-It is a price oscillator that helps traders identify oversold and overbought markets.
+Developed by J. Welles Wilder and featured in his 1978 book New Concepts in Technical Trading Systems, RSI is a price oscillator that helps traders identify oversold and overbought markets.

 Despite being called the Relative Strength Index, RSI does not provide any information on relative performance or relative strength.
 The formula uses data only from the stock, mutual fund, ETF or other investment being analyzed.
 Relative strength, on the other hand, compares the investment being studied to other available investments.